masanbasa3k/Python_Flask_API/README.md

-Sure!
-Here's the English README for your GitHub repository:

 # API with Registration System using Flask and SQL Database

 This repository contains a Flask-based API that fetches data from a JSON file.
 In order to access the API and obtain the necessary API key, users are required to register on a Flask website.
 The registration details are stored in an SQL database, allowing users to log in again in the future.